-If you want some exercise, just take the staircase up to the road where you are just a short walk to the village.
+If you want some exercise, take the staircase up to the road where you are just a short walk to the village.
 (Please note there are approximately 35 steps so pack lightly! ) However, there is off-road parking next to the Coach House wood-shed, and this is all on the one level for unloading when you first arrive.
-Be mindful that there may be guests in the Coach House and be considerate of them.
+Be mindful that there may be guests in the Coach House and please be considerate of them.
 If there is no-ne staying in the house feel free to use the driveway for access if this is more convenient.
 The property is not fenced.

 Stringer’s Cottage is named after Edward “Ned” Stringer.
 He was one of a group of prospectors who had been exploring in creeks flowing into the Thomson River valley and found gold sometime during late December 1862 or early January 1863.
 A claim was pegged out and former convict Edward Randel, registered the claim at the outpost town on Bald Hills on 12 January under his assumed name, Edward “Ned” Stringer.